whizzml/examples/stacked-predictions/readme.md

 # Stacked Predictions

-This script takes two datasets, a training and a holdout, and builds several predictors using the training dataset.
-These include a model, a bagging ensemble, a random decision forest, a boosted tree, and a logistic regression (for categorical datasets).
+This script takes two datasets, a training and a holdout, a list of predictors to be built, and a list of parameter to pass to them.
+(By default they are a model, a bagging ensemble, a random decision forest, a boosted ensemble, and a logistic regression.)
 The script then runs a batch prediction on the holdout dataset for each predictor, and finally appends the holdout dataset with the prediction of each predictor and the most popular prediciton over all.

 # Inputs

 - A training dataset to build the predictors
 - A holdout dataset to predict
+- A list of predictors to build.
+The default is a model, a bagging ensemble, a random decsion forest, a boosted ensemble, and a logistic regression
+- A list of parameters to pass to your predictors.
+The default is the default BigML settings for the default predictors above

 # Outputs

-- An appened dataset with all the prediction and the most popular prediciton last
+- A copy of the original dataset appended with all the prediction and the most popular prediction last